phayes/geoPHP/README.txt

 GeoPHP is a native PHP library for doing basic geometry operations.
 It is written entirely in PHP and can therefore run on shared hosts.
 It is based on the Mapfish project by Camptocamp and is BSD licensed.

 It is not meant to be high-performance nor is it meant to be an extensive implementation of the spec.
 If you have root on your machine and are looking for a high-performance PHP library for doing geometric operations, check out the GEOS PHP extension.

 This project is currently looking for co-maintainers.
 If you think you can help out, please send me a message.
 Forks are also welcome, please issue pull requests and I will merge them into the main branch.

 Long Terms Goals
 -------------------------------------------------

 The long-term goal of this project is to enable the full OpenGIS Simple Features Specification For SQL in PHP.
 We will optionally 'wrap' the geos-php extention so that applications can get a transparent 'speed-up' when geos-php is installed on the server.
-This means that an application can use geoPHP to transparently enable geometry operations on both shared-hosts (via native PHP) and optimized servers (via geos-php) without the headache of switching libraries depending on the server environment.
+This means that an application can use geoPHP to transparentlyenable geometry operations on both shared-hosts (via native PHP) and optimized servers (via geos-php) without the headache of switching libraries depending on the server environment.

 We will start by implementing the most common methods and geometry-types, and wrapping the geos-php extention for the rest.
 This means that applications can get a useful "core-set" of geometry operations that work in all environments, and an "extended-set" of operations for environments that have geos-php enabled.
 As time and resources allow we will be porting as much as possible to native PHP to enable more operations on hosts without goes-php.

 Example usage:
 -------------------------------------------------